Athanasius/fd-api/docs/FrontierDevelopments-oAuth2-notes.md

 Furthermore, due to the nature of JWTs, revoking a Client's access does not actually revoke the currently active Access Token.
-The Access Token contains all the information in order for the CAPI Servers or Authorization Server to verify it is valid, the contents being encrypted with a public key so that only Frontier's servers can verify them using the associated private key.
+The Access Token contains all the information in order for the CAPI Servers or Authorization Server to verify it is valid, the contents being signed and encrypted with a key that only Frontier has access to.

 Frontier does not have to store the Access Token their end, and it seems they do not, they can simply verify it cryptographically.